 CollegeChoice 529 Direct Savings Plan

-Indiana’s CollegeChoice 529 Direct Savings Plan allows you to invest in your child’s future with as little as a $10 deposit, and you can then contribute up to $450,000—one of the highest contribution maximums we’ve examined across the country.
+Indiana’s CollegeChoice 529 Direct Savings Plan allows you to invest in your child’s future with as little as a $10 deposit.
+You can then contribute up to $450,000—one of the highest contribution maximums we’ve seen in the country.
 The plan also offers investment portfolios with relatively low fees.
-Your options include year-of-enrollment portfolios that automatically change their asset allocation to take on less risk as your child gets closer to college age.
-You can even invest in an FDIC-insured savings account.
+Your options include year-of-enrollment portfolios that automatically change their asset allocation to carry less risk as your child approaches college age.
+If your child is already close to college age, you can invest in an FDIC-insured savings account.
 In addition, Indiana taxpayers are eligible for tax credits worth 20% of their contributions up to $1,000.

 How Do I Enroll in the CollegeChoice 529 Direct Savings Plan?